szilard/h2o-experiments/df-sweep/README.md

  ```

  Processing speed ~GB/sec (GB raw data).
 Strangely, the is no improvement for running
- of more than 3 cores for doubles or more than 6 cores for ints (I assume the higher throshold
+ on more than 3 cores for doubles or on more than 6 cores for ints (I assume the higher threshold
  is because of need for decompress the data).